ClarkGH/smackhem/DESIGN.md

 ### 17. Final Ground Rule (Most Important)

-If something feels convenient but makes the engine aware it’s running in a browser — don’t do it.
+If something feels convenient but makes the engine aware it's running in a browser — we don't do it.
 Web is the current backend, not the identity of the engine.